Abstain from every form of evil.

 We are to flee “all unrighteousness” (1 John 5:17) and instead pursue God’s law (John 14:15) and the elements of character that derive from God’s law (1 Timothy 6:11).

-To learn more about what you need to “abstain” from, read “What Is Sin?”
+To learn more about what we need to “abstain” from, read “What Is Sin?”